Below are some books, collections and brochures written or compiled, or featuring essays by George Kiesewalter

 - The main concept of this book, The Communal Body of Moscow, was to feature the lifestyle of nonconformist artists and their images with the help of photographs and short texts so that the readers were able to better understand their art.
 The book consists of three albums that were created separately in the 1980s: The Moscow Communal Life, “Love Me, Love My Umbrella” and The Artists’ Apartments.

-- The co-authors of this essay and interview collection, ‘The Watershed Eighties’, people of different beliefs, discuss here the unofficial culture of the USSR of the 1980s when visual art was still closely connected with literature and music.
+- The co-authors of this essay and interview collection, ‘The Watershed Eighties’, people of different beliefs, discuss here the unofficial culture of the USSR in the 1980s when visual art was still closely connected with literature and music.
 The contradictory and crucial decade brought the creative “layer” new opportunities and joys, along with new problems.
 In the variety of styles of the ambiguous observations of the eyewitnesses and participants in the events of those years, the reader will find unexpected pictures of the bygone era.

 - The book, ‘Time of Hopes, Time of Illusions’, attempts at analyzing the cultural trends of the so-called thaw period after Stalin’s death when the left and samizdat appeared in Soviet culture.
 It presents a combination of interviews with the artists, musicians and critics of the 1950s-60s, some authentic materials of the time, and an analysis of publications in the West on unofficial Soviet art.
 The issues covered in the book, to list just a few, feature the formation of the mentality of “thaw” and “thaw culture”, the relationships of unofficial artists, official institutions and authorities, information exchange with the West in those years, a detailed review of various exhibitions of the period, etc.

-- One of Kiesewalter’s online publications in English is featured in the Estonian magazine Kunst #1, 2022: https://ajakirikunst.ee/?c=magazine&l=en&n=2022-1.
+One of Kiesewalter’s online publications in English is featured in the Estonian art magazine Kunst #1, 2022: https://ajakirikunst.ee/?c=magazine&l=en&n=2022-1.
 It is a unique selection of texts and photos, dedicated to the 80th anniversary of the influential Estonian artist and theoretician Tõnis Vint (1942-2019).